fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 2. a JavaScript object containing options for configuring the component – in this case, the Panel.

-The screenshot in Figure 2 (above) shows what the Panel looks like to the user: A single checkbox with a label, with a header above.
+The screenshot in Figure 2 (above) shows what the Panel looks like to the user: A single checkbox and label, with a header above.
 The options for configuring this Panel include four properties: `gradeNames`, `preferenceMap`, `selectors` and `protoTree`:
 <dl>
 <dt>`gradeNames`</dt>